ptarmiganlabs/butler-sos-docs/content/en/docs/Reference/available_metrics/prometheus/_index.md

 ---
-title: "Available Metrics"
+title: "Available Metrics: Prometheus"
 linkTitle: "Prometheus"
-weight: 10
+weight: 20
 description: >
   In order to create graphs in for example Grafana, you must understand what metrics are available and how they are structured.
 ---